docs4class/372/_book/115-linear_regression.md

 ## Exercises

-1. Make sure you can define the terms below outbound, in your own words, so that they make sense both to you and to someone else (me?).
-Actually practice saying and defining these terms outloud until your answers make sense:
+1. Make sure you can define the terms below **outloud**, in your own words, so that they make sense both to you and to someone else (me?).
+Actually practice saying and defining these terms **outloud** until your answers make sense:

 - least squares approach
 - confidence interval